About the Journal

 Please follow the general manuscript guidelines, and direct all

-scholarly notes-related inquiries to the associate editor, Keith
+scholarly notes-related inquiries to the editors (Todd Munson or Dewen Zhang).

 Specific Guidelines for Book Reviews